simialfa03/M242_RFID_Project/README.md

 Organigramm_RFID.drawio

 ## SMART objectives
+1. The RGD led and the servo are going through startup sequence on startup
-- The Arduino can read UIDs of a RFID card
+2. The Arduino can read UIDs of a RFID card
-- The RGB led glows green when access granted
-- The RGB led glows red when access not granted
+3. We can put the RFID Card UID in a string to for the check function
-- We can put the RFID Card UIDs in a array
+4. We can put the RFID Card UIDs in a array, in order to store them
-- We can assign the UIDs to a person
+5. We can assign the UIDs to a person
-- The servo opens door if access granted
+6. The servo opens door if access granted and LED blinks green
-- The servo closes door if access not granted
+7. The servo closes door if access not granted  and LED blinks red
-- The RGD led and the servo are going through startup sequence on startup
-- Any access attempt is protocoled in the serial monitor, also the result
+8. Any access attempt is protocoled in the serial monitor
-- Servo is attached to lock mechanism

 <b> Non Functional objectives: </b>
 - Endresult is not attached to real door, because its only a demonstration